Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Introduction

 On the other hand, multi-agent reinforcement learning (MARL) has been greatly advanced and successfully applied to a variety of complex multi-agent systems such as games \cite{vinyals2019grandmaster}, traffic light control \cite{Chu} and fleet management \cite{lin2018efficient}.
-The applications of MARL to autonomous driving also exist \cite{shalev2016safe, wangmulti, ha2020leveraging, palanisamy2020multi}, with the objective of accomplishing autonomous driving tasks cooperatively and reacting timely to HDVs.
-In particular, previous works \cite{chen2021graph, ha2020leveraging} also apply the MARL to highway lane change tasks and show promising and scalable performance, in which AVs learn cooperatively via sharing the same objective (i.e., reward/cost function) that considers safety and efficiency.
+The MARL algorithms have also been applied to autonomous driving \cite{shalev2016safe, wangmulti, ha2020leveraging, palanisamy2020multi}, with the objective of accomplishing autonomous driving tasks cooperatively and reacting timely to HDVs.
+In particular, the MARL methods \cite{chen2021graph, ha2020leveraging} have been applied to highway lane change tasks and show promising and scalable performance, in which AVs learn cooperatively via sharing the same objective (i.e., reward/cost function) that considers safety and efficiency.
 However, those reward designs often ignore the passengers' comfort, which may lead to sudden acceleration and deceleration that can cause ride discomfort.
 In addition, they assume that the HDVs follow unchanged, universal human driver behaviors, which is clearly oversimplified and impractical in the real world as different human drivers tend to behave quite differently.
-Learning algorithms should thus work with different human driving behaviors, e.g., aggressive or mild.
+Learning algorithms should thus work with different human driving behaviors, e.g., aggressive or mild behaviors.